 - 2.1.
-The academy admits children between the ages of 11-16.
+The academy admits students between the ages of.
 The intake is: - Secondary - 2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.